MVPetrone/hack25/README.md

 - [Contributing](#-contributing)
 - [License](#-license)

-## 📖 Story: Michal's New York Adventure
+## 📖 Story: Michael's New York Adventure

-### Meet Michal
+### Meet Michael

-Michal is a tech enthusiast from London who loves exploring new cities with his friends.
+Michael is a tech enthusiast from London who loves exploring new cities with his friends.
 When he heard his friends were planning a trip to New York, he decided to use the latest AI technology - **LuffaBot** - to plan their entire journey using the Endless blockchain for seamless payments.

 ### 🎯 The Challenge

-Michal needed to:
+Michael needed to:

 1. **Book flights** from London to New York for himself
 2. **Reserve hotel rooms** for 4 friends staying together